 With property prices rising by 211% since 2000, Leeds is a key destination within the Northern powerhouse and one of the best places to invest in property UK 2020.

 Property Price Growth since 2014: 13.61%

-After 2009 London saw the fastest-growth in the UK, hitting peaks of around 70%, three-times faster than the wider UK.
-Prices in the capital skyrocketed during a rise that has now reached tipping point.
+After 2009 London saw the fastest growth in the UK, hitting peaks of around 70%, three-times faster than the wider UK.
+Prices in the capital skyrocketed during a rise that has now reached a tipping point.
 Since 2016, London has levelled out, driven by affordability issues and a constricted market.

 Brexit has played a huge part in the ‘London slowdown’, although forecasts all seem to agree that once a deal has been reached, London will start to grow once more.
 As one of the major financial destinations in the world, it’s nigh-on impossible for London to experience prolonged declines.

 What we can expect is that once uncertainty clears, foreign investment will once again flow into the capital, driving prices back up in more affordable areas.
 Looking at the wider market, prices have only fallen by around 1.5% in the ‘cheapest’ 11 boroughs while the 11 most expensive boroughs have seen decreases of 7%.